airpair/ng-directive-componentization-composition/post.md

 ##2.1 Anatomy of a directive, at 10,000 feet

-Lets start, with a directives type signature:
+Lets start, with a directive's type signature:

     injectablesList -> configObject